Beu-Wolf/MercedesIOChall/README.md

 ### Problems faced

-* no ideia how to calculate mttf or uptime based only on HTML page
+* no ideia how to calculate mttf bases on collected records
 * cant test if service is down until it is actually down
 * lack of knowledge for certain problems